Tamo daleko: Authorship

-The identity of the song's writer and composer remained unknown for many decades.
+The song was composed on Corfu but identity of the song's writer and composer remained a matter of dispute for many decades.
 Several individuals claimed to have been its original authors.
-Some contended that Milan Buzin, the chaplain of the Drina Division, had composed and written the song.
-Others claimed that Dimitrije Marić, the surgeon of the Third field hospital of the Šumadija Division, was the composer.
+Some contended that Milan Buzin, the chaplain of the Serbian Army's Drina Division, had composed and written the song.
+Others claimed that Dimitrije Marić, the surgeon of the Third field hospital of the Serbian Army's Šumadija Division, was the composer.
 Mihailo Zastavniković, a teacher from Negotin, was also rumoured to have been the original composer and writer and had even published one version of the song in 1926.

 In 2008, historian Ranko Jakovljević discovered that Đorđe Marinković, an amateur musician from the village of Korbovo near Kladovo, was the song's original writer and composer.
 He composed Tamo daleko in Corfu in 1916 and moved to Paris after World War I, where he secured the authorship rights to the song in 1922.
 He lived in relative obscurity until his death in 1977.

 Lyrics

-There are multiple versions of Tamo daleko in existence.
+There are multiple versions of Tamo daleko in existence, most of which end with the line "long live Serbia!".
+During World War II the Communist-led Yugoslav Partisans also sung a version of the song, dedicated to the Yugoslav People's Army and Josip Broz Tito.

 A common version goes as follows:

-Yugoslav Partisan version

-During World War II the Communist-led Yugoslav Partisans also sung a version of the song, dedicated to the Yugoslav People's Army and Josip Broz Tito: